 “I’ve had it up to here with Tim Finchem”

 In the run-up to the 1996 Presidents Cup, Finchem made his next move.
-He joined with the European, Australasian, Japanese, and South African tours to form the International Federation of PGA Tours.
-Soon the new federation announced plans for a series of international tournaments: the World Golf Championships.
+He joined with the European, Australasian, Japanese, and South African circuits to form the International Federation of PGA Tours.
+Soon the federation announced plans for a series of international tournaments called the World Golf Championships.

 Greg Norman was furious.
 According to Tim Rosaforte’s juicy report for Sports Illustrated, Shark hunted down Finchem in the lobby of the hotel where the Presidents Cup teams were staying.
 “I told him I was irritated with him,” Norman said the next day.
 “I’ve had it up to here with Tim Finchem.
 It’s the end of the rope for me.
 He hung me out to dry.”

-Norman claimed that Finchem had promised to keep him in the loop about any plans for a World Tour-like series, but the announcement of the WGCs had taken him by surprise: “I asked [Finchem], ‘How long have you known about this?’
+Norman claimed that Finchem had promised to keep him in the loop about any plans for a World Tour-like series, but the WGC announcement had taken him by surprise: “I asked [Finchem], ‘How long have you known about this?’
 He said, ‘About a month.’
 I said, ‘F— you.’”

 Tim Finchem at (what was then known as) the WGC-Bridgestone Invitational in 2013